orne-dev/java-beans/src/site/markdown/identities.md

 assertEquals(
         unresolvedIdentity.getIdentityToken(),
         resolvedIdentity.getIdentityToken());

 ```

 ## Custom identities

-To implement custom identities abstract classes `AbstractIdentity` and
+To implement custom identities abstract classes `AbstractIdentity`,
-`AbstractSimpleIdentity` are provided.
-A custom identity must provide a
+`AbstractSimpleIdentity` and `AbstractComposedIdentity` are provided.
+A custom identity must provide a identity body through method
-identity body through method `getIdentityTokenBody()` that represents the
+`getIdentityTokenBody()` that represents the identity components as `String`
-identity components as `String` and a method to parse a identity token back to
+and a method to parse a identity token back to the identity type.
-the identity type.
-Class `AbstractSimpleIdentity` provides base methods to
+Class `AbstractSimpleIdentity` provides base methods to identities composed by
-identities composed by a single value.
+a single value.
+Class `AbstractComposedIdentity` provides base methods to identities composed
+by a multiple values.

 To implement the token parsing method a constructor with a single `String`
 argument is allowed.
 For implementations that cannot provide such a